SEB-9-BH/intro-to-full-stack-development/the-building-blocks-of-full-stack-web-apps/README.md

 Many database technologies are available, but some of the most popular are MongoDB, PostgreSQL, Oracle, and MySQL.
 Each of these has strengths and weaknesses.

-### The two types of databases
+### Two types of databases

 There are two main types of databases: **relational databases** and **non-relational databases**.

+- **Relational Databases**:
-**Relational databases** store data in tables of rows and columns.
+  - **How they store data**: In tables with rows and columns.
 Each row represents a single record, and each column represents a single attribute of that record.

-Relational databases are the most common type of databases and are used by a wide variety of applications.
-MySQL and PostgreSQL are examples of relational databases.
+  - **Use**: Widely used across various applications.
+  - **Examples**: MySQL, PostgreSQL

+- **Non-Relational Databases**:
-**Non-relational databases** store data in various formats, such as documents, key-value pairs, and graphs.
+  - **How they store data**: In various formats such as documents, key-value pairs, and graphs.

-Non-relational databases are often used for applications that store and retrieve large amounts of unstructured data.
-MongoDB is an example of a non-relational database.
+  - **Use**: Suitable for applications with large amounts of unstructured data.
+  - **Examples**: MongoDB

+Relational databases are the most traditional and common, while non-relational databases offer flexible data models for specific use cases.

 ### How the three components work together

-A full-stack web application's front-end, back-end, and database create a complete user experience.
+In a full-stack web application, the front-end, back-end, and database work together to provide a complete user experience.

 Let's bring it all together with an example.

-We have a simple website that is used to create and store recipes.
-As a user of this application, I can create a recipe and view all the recipes I have created.

-The application's front-end presents a user-friendly form enabling recipe creation and displaying a comprehensive list of all user-generated recipes in the browser.
-Additionally, it manages user input, generating a *request* to the back-end upon form submission.

-The application's back-end receives and processes *requests* from the front-end.
-These *request*s are used to create, read, update, and delete (CRUD) data in the database.
-The back-end also generates a *response* to the front-end containing the requested data, a success or failure message, or any other information the front-end may need.

-The database is responsible for storing the data that the application needs to function.
-In this case, the database stores the recipes that the user has created.
-In other instances, databases can track the relationships between entities, store user information, and much more.
+A recipe creation website.

+  - **Front-End**:
+    - Presents a user interface for creating and viewing recipes.
+    - Handles user input and sends *requests* to the back-end.

+  - **Back-End**:
+    - Processes *requests* from the front-end.
+    - Performs create, read, update, and delete (CRUD) operations on the database.
+    - Sends *responses* back to the front-end.

+  - **Database**:
+    - Stores data, such as user-created recipes.
+    - Can also track relationships and store user information.

+This example illustrates how each component plays a crucial role in the functioning of a web application, working in unison to create, manage, and display data.

 tktk Hunter: could use a diagram like the following, but more generic that only shows server and db without the driver, terminal, and database partitions:

 ![here](https://git.generalassemb.ly/Software-Engineering-Immersive-Remote/SEIR-Ewoks/blob/master/unit_2/w04d04/instructor_notes/Client_Server.png)

-> 📚 *Request and Response* are the names of two objects in the JavaScript language.
-These objects are used to represent the data that is sent between the front-end and back-end of an application.
-These objects have predefined values and methods that make it easy to send and receive data between the front-end and back-end of an application.
-Read further on the Request Object [here](https://developer.mozilla.org/en-US/docs/Web/API/Request) and the Response Object [here](https://developer.mozilla.org/en-US/docs/Web/API/Response).
+> 📚 In web development with JavaScript, the *Request* and *Response* objects are part of the Fetch API.
+These objects represent the data sent between the front-end and back-end of an application.
+They come with predefined methods and properties that simplify the process of making network requests and handling server responses.
+Learn more about the [Request Object](https://developer.mozilla.org/en-US/docs/Web/API/Request) and the [Response Object](https://developer.mozilla.org/en-US/docs/Web/API/Response) on MDN Web Docs.